How To Zercher Squat: One Exercise To Rule Them All

 4. Mobility: We struggle with many lifting movements due to not being able to be in the correct positions.
 The Zercher does not require much mobility, making it a good fit for the majority of the athletic population.

 Any drawbacks?
-Like I said before – it can hurt and be awkward, but it is well worth it.
+Like I said before – it can be awkward, but it is well worth it.

 1. Set the rack up just below your elbow

 4. Squeeze hands together or have palms facing the ceiling

 5. Get hips under the bar, grab a big belly breath and squat it up from the rack

 6. Take a couple steps back, settle the bar, and grab more air if you can